vss-devel/zimmer/README.md

 `wikizimmer https://en.wikivoyage.org/wiki/Pisa`

- will dump ***all*** `https://en.wikivoyage.org` articles to the directory `en.wikivoyage.org`.
+ will dump all articles from the main name space (aka 0 or '') at the `https://en.wikivoyage.org` to the directory `en.wikivoyage.org`.
 The URL to a particular page is quite important in this case as this page's styling is used as a template for all other pages in the dump, so wikivoyage listings, for example, are rendered correctly at the static page of the dump.

 * Building a ZIM file: